 It was only recently that the first handheld, mechanical massagers have become available to the public.
-Around the turn of the 20th century, vibrators became available for home use – for regular massage that is.
+Around the turn of the 20th century, vibrators became available for home use – for a regular massage that is.
 Massage therapists use them to enhance their techniques.
-You can do the same with personal self massaging tools; we’ve looked at the best handheld massagers.
+You can do the same with personal self-massaging tools; we’ve looked at the best handheld massagers.

 Types of Massage

 Many massage practitioners now use combinations of ancient styles that have grown and changed into modern massage.